devarata/covid-tracker/README.md

 ## Setup
   1. Clone the repository `https://github.com/devarata/covid-tracker.git`
-  2. Navigate to the project directory
+  2. Navigate to the project directory `cd covid-tracker`
   3. Install the dependencies with `npm install`
   4. Start the development server with `npm start`